odoo-dev/odoo/doc/howtos/rdtraining/03_newapp.rst

       :align: center
       :alt: The new module appears in the list

-The very first step of a module creation is to create a new folder.
-To ease the development, we suggest you first create the folder ``/home/$USER/src/custom``.
-In this folder we add the folder ``estate``, which is our module.
+The very first step of a module creation is to create a new directory.
+To ease the development, we suggest you first create the directory ``/home/$USER/src/custom``.
+In this directory we add the directory ``estate``, which is our module.

 A module must contain at least 2 files: the ``__manifest__.py`` file and a ``__init__.py`` file.
 The ``__init__.py`` file can remain empty for now, so we'll come back to it in the next chapter.